 For most of us, acne is nothing new.
 Maybe we experienced breakouts as a teenager, or maybe it was just a single pimple that came up at the very worst time.
-Either way, we all have preconceived notions about acne and what to do about it.
-For Acne Awareness month, we’re busting some of the myths that float around about acne and sharing the truth about this frustrating condition.
+Either way, the part of acne that most people struggle with is the aesthetics.
+Nobody tends to like what it looks like and people who suffer want rid as soon as possible.
+Everyone has their own preconceived notions about acne and what to do about it.
+For Acne Awareness month, we’re busting some of the acne myths that float around and sharing the truth about this frustrating condition.

 If you have acne or are experiencing a new acne breakout, that isn’t improving with over-the-counter treatments, we recommend coming into the office to meet with a Dermatology provider, who can examine your skin and determine the most effective treatment regimen for you.
 A simple routine can often make a dramatic difference in the appearance and health of your skin.
 Some people have found that hemp seed oil has a positive effect on the reduction of acne.